 Make the leap from the Monopoly board to the real life B&O Railroad, home of the first 13 miles of railroad track in America.
 Chartered in 1827, the Baltimore & Ohio Railroad began regular passenger service in 1830, today, the Baltimore’s B & O Railroad Museums in Baltimore, home to one of the most important collections of rolling stock in the world, is a must-stop for rail history buffs and your favorite Thomas-obsessed tyke alike.
 Other great stops include the Brunswick Railroad Museum with its 1,700 square foot HO Scale model railroad.
 And there’s no better way to see the rugged mountains of Western Maryland than a trip on the Western Maryland Scenic Railroad a historic train trip through the mountains of Cumberland.

 Walk, Bike, and Even Take a Mule-Pulled Barge Ride Through the Centuries on the C&O Canal

-From the Great Falls of the Potomac and the outskirts of Washington D.C. to the rugged reaches of Western Maryland, the C&O Canal cuts a swath through unforgettable Maryland landscapes and nearly two-hundred years of history.
+From the Great Falls of the Potomac and the outskirts of Washington D.C. to the rugged reaches of Western Maryland, the C&O Canal cuts a swath through unforgettable Maryland landscapes and nearly 200 years of history.
 Its flat expanses are perfect for novice hikers and family bike trips through spots like the Paw Paw Tunnel, while challenging side paths like the legendary Billy Goat Trail offer destination routes for the experienced hiker.
 Don’t miss a stop at the Cumberland Visitor Center to see interactive exhibits and step back into the heyday of the canal; and for a real adventure, take a mule-pulled barge ride along the Chesapeake & Ohio Canal at Potomac, try an electric launch boat tour at Williamsport, and for the complete canal experience, book a night’s stay in a historic lockhouse.

 Explore our Naval History